Liz McColgan

-Elizabeth Nuttall (née Lynch, formerly McColgan; born 24 May 1964) is a Scottish former middle- and long-distance runner.
+Elizabeth Nuttall (née Lynch, formerly McColgan; born 24 May 1964) is a British former middle- and long-distance runner.
 She won the gold medal in the 10,000 metres at the 1991 World Championships and a silver over the same distance at the 1988 Olympic Games.
 McColgan earned a silver in the 3000 metres at the 1989 World Indoor Championships.
 She was a two-time gold medalist in the event at the Commonwealth Games, 1992 World Half Marathon champion and a two-time individual medallist at the World Cross Country Championships.
 She claimed three victories at the World Marathon Majors: at the 1991 New York City Marathon, 1992 Tokyo Marathon and 1996 London Marathon.

 McColgan's 10,000 metres best of 30:57.07 set in 1991, moved her to second on the world all-time list at that time and stood as the Scottish record until 2022, when it was broken by her daughter Eilish McColgan.
 Her marathon best of 2:26:52 set in 1997, stood as the Scottish record until 2019.